lutherie/lutherie.github.io/pages/03-en Diary (exhibition-lecture-courses).md

 Programme to be determined

-En collaboration avec la Faculté d'architecture La Cambre Horta / ULB https://www.ekho-violins.com/
+In collaboration with the Faculté d'architecture *La Cambre Horta / ULB*

+https://www.ekho-violins.com/